Xiaomingyn/terraform_azure_devops/README.md

 export ARM_TENANT_ID="<azure-tenant-id>"
 export ARM_SUBSCRIPTION_ID="<azure-subscription-id>"
 ```
-In this example, the required Azure credentials are mapped from a linked variable group defined under DevOps "Pipelines --> Library", which retrieves all credentials as screts from an Azure KeyVault instance.
+**In this example, the required Azure credentials are mapped from a linked variable group defined under DevOps "Pipelines --> Library", which retrieves all credentials as secrets from an Azure KeyVault instance. **

 ## State Management